richardvenneman/appsignal-docs/source/application/anomaly-detection/index.html.md

 ## Setting up triggers

-Anomaly detection can be configured per app in the "Anomaly detection" section in the main navigation.
+Anomaly detection can be configured per app in the ["Anomaly detection" section](https://appsignal.com/redirect-to/app?to=alerts) in the app navigation.
 By default you will see the latest alerts created by triggers that you've configured for the app.

-In the top navigation you can switch to the triggers page to create new and edit existing triggers.
+In the top navigation you can switch to the [triggers page](https://appsignal.com/redirect-to/app?to=triggers) to create new and edit existing triggers.

 Triggers can be configured for a variety of metrics, such as, but not limited to: